Irene en Christine Hohenbüchler, Project zonder titel, 1993

-Fig. 1: Irene en Christine Hohenbüchler, Untitled project, 1993, outside the Koepelgevangenis. ©Irene en Christine Hohenbüchler
+Fig. 1: Irene and Christine Hohenbüchler, Project zonder titel (Project without title), 1993, outside the prison. ©Irene and Christine Hohenbüchler

-In the three months leading up to Sonsbeek '93, sisters Irene and Christine Hohenbüchler (1964) create artworks together with prisoners in Arnhem's Koepgevangenis (Dome Prison), under the supervision of a guard in a specially equipped room in the prison.
-The final result is partly displayed to the public right next to the Koepelgevangenis, in three simple pavilions (fig. 1) and partly in the prison itself (fig. 2).
-Apart from the artworks, there are photographs and videos explaining the special collaboration.[1]
+In the three months leading up to Sonsbeek ’93, sisters Irene and Christine Hohenbüchler (1964) created a series of artworks together with prisoners from the Koepelgevangenis (prison) in Arnhem.
+This was done under the supervision of a guard in a specially designed space.
+One part of the end result was exhibited to the public next to the prison in three simple pavilions (fig. 1), the other part was shown in the prison itself (fig. 2).
+In addition to the artworks, there is photo and video material of the special collaboration.[1]

-Exchange with people at the bottom of society is central to many of Irene and Christine Hohenbüchler's projects.
-Before Sonsbeek '93, for instance, they worked with disabled people from the art workshop Lienz in Tyrol.
-Their experiences and the disabled people's artworks are collected in Herbar (1991).
-They also visit psychiatric institutions in Germany.
-During their work, their personal background will undoubtedly have played a role; their younger sister Heidi struggles with depression and the sisters' mother has been in therapy for a long time.
-In an interview included in the Sonsbeek '93 exhibition catalogue, they both talk openly about this.[2]
+The exchange with people who find themselves at the fringes of society is central to many of Irene and Christine Hohenbüchler's projects.
+For example, before Sonsbeek '93 they worked with mentally handicapped people from the Lienz art workshop in Tyrol.
+Their experiences and the artworks of the handicapped people were bundled in Herbar (1991).
+They also visited psychiatric institutions in Germany.
+Their personal background undoubtedly played a role in their work; their younger sister Heidi struggles with depression and the sisters' mother has been in therapy for a long time.
+In an interview included in the Sonsbeek '93 exhibition catalog, they both talk openly about this.[2]

-Fig. 2: Irene en Christine Hohenbüchler, Untitled project, 1993, Koepelgevangenis. ©Irene en Christine Hohenbüchler
+Fig. 2: Irene and Christine Hohenbüchler, Project zonder titel (Project without title), 1993, inside the prison. ©Irene and Christine Hohenbüchler

-The artworks on display, mostly paintings, mark the end of a months-long collaboration.
-However, it remains unclear what was created by the artists and the prioners, respectively.[5]
-Artistic authorship thus plays no role whatsoever; the working process is the most important aspect.
+The works of art on display, mainly paintings, marked the end of a months-long collaboration.
+However, it remains unclear what was created by the artists and what by the prisoners.[5]
+Artistic authorship played no role; the work process was the most important thing.

 [1] “De Hohenbüchlerzusjes in Koepelgevangenis”, in: De Kunsten, p.
 43.